RECIPROCITY

 Woodfired stoneware, Steel, and Wood

 The main components are stoneware clay formed with slabs, extruded tubes and the lower ceramic element was thrown on a pottery wheel and altered.
-The pieces were then fired in a nine day long anagama kiln (traditional wood fired kiln originating in japan or East Asia).
+The pieces were then fired in a nine day long anagama kiln (traditional wood fired kiln originating in Japan or East Asia).
 The color is primarily a result of the atmosphere in the kiln reacting with the iron and quartz in the stoneware clay.
 It was assembled on site with steel tubing supporting the upper basin.

 Parady worked with about 25 ceramic artists that brought their work to his studio to be fired together in the large kiln.
 The participants take shifts firing the kiln, splitting wood, and even preparing meals for the crew.

-The large circular basin supported by four steel tubes and lower deteriorating industrial form.
+The large circular basin is supported by four steel tubes and lower deteriorating industrial form.
 The circular basin represents many things including the wheel and its impact on human development.
 It is aligned with points of the compass and reflects the grid on the upper side.

 The large scale of the clay objects can induce a visceral response as they resist gravity, and are emblematic of the existential struggle we are in.